-This is where organization leaders play the most significant role – to identify the necessary changes, to introduce them within the workforce, to justify them to the employees and most importantly to deliver what are promised out of those changes.
+This is where organization leaders play the most significant role – to identify the necessary changes, to introduce them within the workforce, to justify them to the employees, and most importantly to deliver what is promised out of those changes.
 ‘Acceptance of change’ as a part of corporate culture implies that people should be ready and positive towards any sort of change rather than be worried about their execution.

 Acceptance of change is possible only when the employees at large will develop a positive outlook towards change and will think out of the box to introduce them for the good of the company.
 Although it is easier said than done, a pragmatic and intuitive approach can help people accept changes as part of organizational culture.

 To make ‘acceptance of change’ a part of corporate culture, the most important thing to do is to understand employees’ equation with change.
 Company leaders need to assess how employees perceive change and their reaction towards change.
 It is imperative to have an open discussion about why change is feared and why it is admired by employees.

 Change is often mistaken or misunderstood as something dreadful.
 Its unpredictability and associated ambiguity add to the worries and apprehensions.
 People in general love to stay in their comfort zone wherein they are aware of the known/regular or monotonous processes.
-But this leads to stagnation and they ultimately stop growing, learning and exploring.
+But this leads to stagnation and they ultimately stop growing, learning, and exploring.

-Change is the trigger that pushes them to achieve beyond their capacity, but it is important for the leaders to define change as a source of immense opportunity.
+Change is the trigger that pushes them to achieve beyond their capacity, but it is important for leaders to define change as a source of immense opportunity.
 It is important to clearly express what rewards await the acceptance of change and how it drives employees to win greater results with limited resources.
 Change should be led from the top down.

-Decision makers, managers and team leaders should be on the same page while communicating the message behind the new changes and there should be total clarity and transparency while answering employees’ queries and concerns regarding the organizational changes.
+Decision-makers, managers, and team leaders should be on the same page while communicating the message behind the new changes and there should be total clarity and transparency while answering employees’ queries and concerns regarding the organizational changes.
 It is important to introduce change and the purpose behind the same as early as possible.

-For a profit-driven company that thrives on innovation, technological advancements, market presence and customer experience, it is crucial to make change a way of life.
+For a profit-driven company that thrives on innovation, technological advancements, market presence, and customer experience, it is crucial to make change a way of life.
 This requires it to be accepted as a pivotal element of the corporate vision itself.
 When a company stands against status quo and stagnation, it should define change as ‘consistent growth’ and as a ‘source of fresh ideas’.

-Just introducing the changes and implementing them arbitrarily will serve no purpose at all if the real and honest purpose behind the changes are not communicated well.
-This also means that leaders and decision makers should be open to ideas, inputs and employee feedback around the organizational changes.
-They should feel free to express and discuss their expectations, apprehensions and observations, which will invite wider employee perspectives and insights that will ultimately enhance the scope of improvement of the business strategies.
+Just introducing the changes and implementing them arbitrarily will serve no purpose at all if the real and honest purpose behind the changes is not communicated well.
+This also means that leaders and decision-makers should be open to ideas, inputs, and employee feedback around the organizational changes.
+They should feel free to express and discuss their expectations, apprehensions, and observations, which will invite wider employee perspectives and insights that will ultimately enhance the scope of improvement of the business strategies.

 In fact, leaders should make every effort to involve employees at all levels while introducing and implementing the changes that are supposed to add holistic value for all.
-When people are involved and engaged, they do away with their perceptions, assumptions and chaos.
+When people are involved and engaged, they do away with their perceptions, assumptions, and chaos.